fylein/fyle-interview-intern-backend/Application.md

 There are 4 resources:
 - Users
+- Principal
 - Students
 - Teachers
 - Assignments

-4 Users (2 students and 2 teachers) have already been created for you in the db fixture
+5 Users (1 Principal, 2 students and 2 teachers) have already been created for you in the db fixture

+- A principal can view all the teachers
+- A principal can view all the assignments submitted and/or graded by teachers.
+- A principal can re-grade the assignments already graded by the teacher.
 - A student can create and edit a draft assignment
 - A student can list all his created assignments
 - A student can submit a draft assignment to a teacher